koengr/QCforBusiness/backups/_essentials/applications-overview.md

 requirements.

 Luckily, not all cryptography is broken as easily by a quantum computer.
-RSA falls in the category of[ *public key cryptography*](https://en.wikipedia.org/wiki/Public-key_cryptography)*, *which delivers a certain range of functionalities.
+RSA and ECC fall in the category of[ *public key cryptography*](https://en.wikipedia.org/wiki/Public-key_cryptography)*, *which delivers a certain range of functionalities.
 A different class of protocols is *[symmetric key cryptography](https://en.wikipedia.org/wiki/Cryptography#Modern_cryptography),* which is reasonably safe against quantum computers but doesn’t provide the same rich functionality as *public key *crypto.
-The most sensible approach is replacing RSA with so-called [post-quantum cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography) (PQC): public-key cryptosystems resilient to attackers with a large-scale quantum computer.
+The most sensible approach is replacing RSA and ECC with so-called [post-quantum cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography) (PQC): public key cryptosystems resilient to attackers with a large-scale quantum computer.
 Interestingly, PQC does *not* require honest users (that’s you) to have a quantum computer: it will work perfectly fine on today’s PCs, laptops and servers.